-This is the first study from Pakistan that has highlighted radiographic and the microbiological features associated with ABPA.
+This is the first study from Pakistan that has highlighted the radiographic and microbiological features associated with ABPA.
 We have found hyperinflation on chest X-ray and central bronchiectasis on HRCT to be the most common radiological findings.
-Microbiologically, we found Pseudomonas aeruginosa to be the most common bacterial infection among ABPA-CB patients.
-Isolation of fungi, such as Aspergillus fumigatus was also seen in patients with ABPA.
+Microbiologically, we found P. aeruginosa to be the most common bacterial infection among ABPA-CB patients.
+Isolation of fungi, such as A. fumigatus, was also seen in patients with ABPA.

-In our study, more patients had ABPA-CB than ABPA-S which is in concordance with another study conducted in India where patients with more pronounced lung damage seen in the form of ABPA-CB [14].
-On radiological evaluation, bilateral chest x-ray and HRCT observations were noted in 84.4% and 92.1% of the patients respectively.
+In our study, more patients had ABPA-CB than ABPA-S, which is in concordance with another study conducted in India where patients with more pronounced lung damage were seen in the form of ABPA-CB [14].
+On radiological evaluation, bilateral chest x-ray and HRCT observations were noted in 84.4% and 92.1% of the patients, respectively.
 The most common HRCT observation was bronchiectasis which was seen in 77.8% of the patients.
 This observation was found to be consistent with similar studies carried out in China and India, which also reported bronchiectasis as the most common observation [15,16].
-Agarwal et al. [15] reported 36.6% of patients with a normal HRCT whereas in our study none of the patients had normal HRCT this may be due to delayed diagnosis leading to advanced disease due to poor diagnostic facilities in primary care centers or referral bias of a tertiary care hospital as there is no insurance system and patients pay from their own pocket.
-Additionally, patients with minimal disease did not undergo HRCT chest, HRCT is performed when underlying parenchymal abnormality is suspected.
-We suggest early HRCT chest in all patients with ABPA.
-On the other hand, study from China reported central bronchiectasis as a common CT finding [16].
-However, hyperinflation, consolidation and tree in bud appearance was not reported as seen in our study.
-The study also described the presenting clinical symptoms of cough, dyspnea, sputum, wheezing, chest pain, fever and hemoptysis in the diagnosed patients consistent with our study.
+Agarwal et al. reported 36.6% of patients with a normal HRCT whereas in our study none of the patients had normal HRCT this may be due to delayed diagnosis